sumfacts/sumfacts/README.md

 ## Motivation

-The majority of information today is owned by relatively few organizations + people.
+The majority of information today is owned by relatively few organizations/people.

-We need a better way to combine nuggets of information together collectively in order to reach consensus, and educate each other about important topics.
+We need a better way to collectively combine our individual pieces of information together if we are to reach consensus and educate each other about important topics.

-This system needs to be resistant to attack and censorship.
+In order for this to happen this system needs to be resistant to attack and censorship so that facts aren't manipulated and obscured.

 ## Key Features